Webkinz: Gameplay

-Game Development
+History

 The development for Webkinz started in late 2003, starting off with the plush toys.
 To further promote the toys, Howard Ganz, the owner of the Ganz company, wanted to create a new play experience based around discovery.
 This idea of play was inspired by the Cabbage Patch Kids.
 Soon, the idea of the plush toy "coming to life" was then made and expanded upon by Karl Borst, the creative director of Webkinz.

 The game was originally made to be in 3D.
 However, due to the amount of time that would be taken to model the number of pets and with the difficulties in animation, this idea was scrapped in favor for 2D.
 This then led to a 2D skeleton system to be made which can be applied to multiple different pets.
 With this, the team was able to continuously add new pets.
 The game was made using Adobe Flash and ActionScript 1, 2, and 3.
 The art was made using Adobe Illustrator.

 Throughout the development of the game, multiple playtests were conducted.
 From this, the team was allowed to gain an understanding of the audience's reactions and understanding of the game was at the time.
 New ideas were also learned from these playtests which the team took and further developed.
 One playtest, occurring in August 2004, ended with the team scrapping some finished work and concepts.
 This led to the team missing their plan of releasing the game during the holidays.

 After the site’s premiere in 2005, users could register the code on the tag of their plush toys and play games with the virtual version of their adopted Webkinz pet.
 The original site had among its features a few games in the arcade section, the “W-Shop” where users could use their in-game points for virtual items, and the ability to customize the pets’ rooms, but many more interactive features have been added to Webkinz World since, including a school (called the “Kinzville Academy”) where users can play minigames which improve their pets’ abilities, and a trivia section where users can earn points for answering questions.

 In 2015, a decade after the site’s launch, Ganz introduced a major update to the game (called Webkinz X), which had been failing due to certain technical errors in the coding.
 Webkinz X improved many of these problems, but also created many more, as the unique mixture of new code and code as old as 2005 resulted in several hundred in-game objects disappearing, or otherwise not functioning properly; the animation joints of some Webkinz avatars also were affected, often resulting in an awkward and disjointed appearance.

 The Webkinz World site was run by Adobe Flash, and in 2018, in accordance with Adobe’s decision to no longer support Flash Player, Ganz worked with Adobe to convert the entire game interface from an embedded Flash Player-driven web game into a desktop app, which can be downloaded directly from the Webkinz website.